Tsukiyonocm/Math_program/README.md

 #### Starting Project - Basic Workings
 I believe it would be easiest to restart this program using just a single form of math, thinking addition, then expanding it once I have the basic framwork setup.
 This version will likely have no menu framework to it.
 Will be a simple process of just displaying the correct answer if you choose to give up or get it right.
 I will need to decide on font size as well while doing this.
 Right now the default font size is very small all things considered and could be needed to enlarged.

-- Framework
+- Detailed Initial Framework
-1. Open program and decide what type of math problem you are doing. (addition)
+1. Upon opening of program, you are given a screen where you can choose the type of problem you want to do.
+(Addition, Subtraction, Multiplication, Division).

-2. Generate and display the math problem with an input box for the answer.
+2. After clicking your choice, the next screen has you decide to what level you want to make for difficulty.
+(1, 10, 100, 1000).
+For instance, if you choose Addition first and then choose 1, your problems will max value at 9, if you choose 10 it maxes at 99, and so on.

-3. A simple button to select when complete which generates a message saying if its correct or not.
+3. After choosing your difficulty the problem is put on the screen.
+You type your answer into an entry box to see if correct.

-4. If wrong, you can re-enter for another try, or, give up, where the correct answer will be displayed.
+4. You hit submit to see if you are correct.
+If you are, the system congrats you and asks if you want to play again (yes or no), if wrong, the system tells you to try again and blanks the entry box for you to type a new choice.
+In addition, there will be a button called "Give Up" which generates if you cant figure it out and it will display the correct answer in the entry box.

-5. Play again?
-If yes, repeat step 2 thru 5.
-If no, close program.
+5. If you got the question correct, there will be two options: Play Again? and Close Program?
+Depending on your choice it will either generate another problem for you to do, though this will not repeat the first two steps, it will just generate another problem based on past settings.
+If you choose to close, it just shuts the whole thing down.

 #### Future Updates
 These updates will be in the future.
 I will not be working on these until the bare minimal is setup for the basic setup mentioned above.
+(Bare minimal was reached at 0.05 so some of this will start being integrated from there after.)

 1. Build out the framework to do multiple types of math.
 This can include: Addition, Subtraction, Multiplication, and Division.
     - Thinking this could be a drop down menu?
 Or perhaps something buried in the toolbar to choose as well.
 This will become more fluid as I learn more of the capabilities of Tkinter and what can be done in regards to regenerating the buttons.